florentpoujol/Daneel/readme.md

 ## Installation

+You can go to the public project `DaneelFramework` and export the scripts in the "Daneel" folder or [download the package][downloadlink].

-[Download then import in CraftStudio][downloadlink] the pack of script.
+You must then import the package in your project.

-Step by step process :
-* Download the file on your computer
+- Download the file on your computer
-* Go to your project's administration, "Import/Export" section.
+- Go to your project's administration, "Import/Export" section.
-* Click the import button (top right), navigate to the location you downloaded the pack in then click "Open".
+- Click the import button (top right), navigate to the location you downloaded the pack in then click "Open".
-* Navigate to the "Script" tab, select all the scripts then click "Import".
+- Navigate to the "Script" tab, select all the scripts then click "Import".

-The scripts in the `Daneel/Behaviors` folder must stay in this folder.

 ## Configuration

 Some features are only available if a few configuration is done first.
-Currently, all that has to be done is to edit the top of the `Daneel` script (just the `Daneel.config` table) and make the list of the scripts (for anything that uses the ScriptedBehaviors) and/or button names (for the hotkey events) of your game.
+Currently, all that may have to do is to edit the top of the `Daneel` script (just the `Daneel.config` table) and make the list of the scripts (for anything that uses the ScriptedBehaviors) and/or button names (for the hotkey events) of your game.

     Daneel.config = {
         -- List of the Scripts paths as values and optionally the script alias as the keys